HIT 1107

 4 Credit Hours

-Students are introduced to management and leadership skills relevant to operating a Health Information Department.
+Students are introduced to management and leadership skills relevant to operating a Health Information Management department.
 The concepts of organizational change, human resource strategies, performance improvement, financial management, workforce training, and the importance of cultural diversity will be reviewed.
-(3 lecture hours, 2 lab hours)
+The importance of Quality Improvement in healthcare will be explored and students will examine different continuous improvement models.
+(3 lecture hours)

 HIT 2250